The Greatest Show on Sofi? Rams WR’s Looking to Reignite Offense

 Inside WR Work Needed Once Again

-Woods and Kupp have become the bar setters among the Rams WR group, leading the team both in receptions and inside the locker room.
+Woods and Kupp have become the bar setters among the Rams WR group in leading the team in receptions the last two seasons.

-And for showing high concentration on the aerial lob going against hard-hitting safeties like Jamal Adams of the Seattle Seahawks during the playoffs.
+And he’s skilled at showing high concentration on the aerial lob when going against hard-hitting safeties like Jamal Adams of the Seattle Seahawks during the playoffs.

 Woods gets praise for executing the route tree at a high level.
-He’s additionally able to be sneaky with where he’s going, on display here against the Miami Dolphins in the red zone where he’s lined up close to the offensive line, even though he’s considered the furthest wide receiver to the right.
+He’s additionally able to sneak behind the front seven and still get open.
+He shows that rare skill here against the Miami Dolphins in the red zone.
+Though lined up much closer to the line, Woods is still considered the furthest receiver to the right.

-Another example of Woods showing his slot prowess is captured here when finding his way through the congestion against the Bucs.
+Another example of Woods sneaking behind the defense is captured here against the Bucs.
+He finds a lane through the field congestion and scores the touchdown.

 Kupp and Woods are route technicians.
 And the Rams clearly play better on offense when they get going.
 But there’s another WR who could add to the Rams’ weaponry, and one head coach Sean McVay is openly high on.